poissonconsulting/runbisonpic/inst/helpfiles/model.md

       - The screen goes grey and does not have a white spinner in the middle of the screen.
       - A box appears in the bottom left corner saying disconnected.
       - An error message appears in the Console of RStudio.
-4. Download the results and continue to the next Results tab.
+4. Download the Analysis Object or Table and continue to the Results tab.

 #### Parameters